vicompany/build-workflow/README.md

 - Task readability and maintainability
 - Task scalability
-- Bundle size
+- Output size
 - Performance (speed of compiling/optimising)

 ## Tools

-Below are the tools and combinations we wish to test.
-All of the following combinations should also transpile using Babel, and minify using Uglify.

-- [x] gulp + browserify
+First, we need a tool to define tasks.
+We have been using Grunt in the past, but we are willing to move on.
+Options are:

-- [ ] gulp + webpack
+- gulp
+- npm scripts

+Secondly, we need to pick tools used in the tasks.
+Tasks like compiling Sass and optimising images are straightforward.
+The main focus is building JavaScript bundles.

+- [x] npm scripts
-- [x] npm + browserify
+  - [x] browserify
-- [x] npm + rollup
+  - [x] rollup
-- [x] npm + webpack
+  - [x] webpack
+- [x] gulp
+  - [x] browserify
+  - [ ] rollup
+  - [ ] ~~webpack~~ (running webpack via a task runner seems overkill)

 ## Usage